pzs19/pzs19.github.io/_pages/about.md

 # 🔥 News
+- *2024.02*: &nbsp; Two papers about cross-modal learning for biomolecule are submitted to Arxiv.
 - *2023.10*: &nbsp;🎉🎉 One paper accepted by EMNLP 2023.
 Thanks for all collaborators!
 - *2023.10*: &nbsp;🎉🎉 One paper accepted by Briefings in Bioinformatics 2023.
 Thanks for all collaborators!
 - *2023.09*: &nbsp;🎉🎉 One paper accepted by NeurIPS 2023.
 Thanks for all collaborators!